 - Kitchen scale

-- 2 heat-resistant plastic or glass pitchers
+- 2 heat-resistant plastic or glass pitchers and lids

 - Rubber gloves